Samonum/LibDirectional/README.md

 ## Complex Fields
 Also known as Globally Optimal or As Parallel As Possible tries to generate a field that is as smooth as possible given a set of user defined soft constraints in the form of example vectors.
-Unlike the Trivial Field vector sizes for the Complex Field do not need to be of the ame size.
+Unlike the Trivial Field vector sizes for the Complex Field do not need to be equal.

 ### Defining constraints
 Constraints are defined as a pair of matrices of equal hight, refered to as `soft_ids` and `soft_values`. `Soft_ids` is a 1 wide integer matrix containing the ids of the faces (index in the F matrix) on which the constraints are placed.
 Meanwhile `soft_values` contains the x, y and z values of the matching vector, representing it in the same way as the representative vectors.
-Constraints do not need to be of unit length, but their size does matterfor how they affect the field.
+Constraints do not need to be of unit length, but their size does matter for how they affect the field.

+### Precomputing solver
+It is possible to speed up computations by precomputing the solver used to compute the complex field.
+This solver can then be reused to compute changes in the field as long as the mesh and **the ids of the constrained faces** remain the same.

+### Examples
+The *complex_field* example contains a small program which allows setting the soft constraints dynamically and see how it affects the field.